-The fair value of the award credits regarding Telecom's customer loyalty program is accounted for as deferred revenue and recognized as revenue until the award credits are redeemed or expire, whichever occurs first.
+Telecom's customer loyalty program is measured at fair value and is accounted for as deferred revenue until the award credits are redeemed or expire, whichever occurs first.

 Deferred Revenues on International Capacity Leases

 Under certain network capacity purchase agreements, the Group sells excess purchased capacity to other carriers.
 Revenues are deferred and recognized as services are provided.